holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 <br>

 2. Please enter a name for the farm you would like to create in the “Name” section and add any additional comments in the “Comments” section.
-Once you have named your farm you must specify what mode you would like to operate Holos under, either “Basic” or “Advanced” mode.
 When you are finished, click the “OK” button to proceed.

 <p align="center">
  <img src="../../Images/UserGuide/en/chapter2/figure2-2.png" alt="Figure 2-2" width="650"/>
     <br>
-    <em> Figure 2.2 Entering name, comments, and selecting operating mode.</em>
+    <em> Figure 2.2 Enter a name for your farm and any comments.</em>
 </p>

-3. If you chose “Advanced Mode” you can choose “Metric” or “Imperial” from the drop-down list (“Basic Mode” will skip this step and set your units to “Metric” for you).
+3. You can also choose between “Metric” or “Imperial” from the drop-down list in the next screen.
 After you have chosen your unit of measurement, click the “Next” button on the bottom of the screen to proceed (figure 2.3).

 <p align="center">
  <img src="../../Images/UserGuide/en/chapter2/figure2-3.png" alt="Figure 2-3" width="650"/>